 The specific SEAL client(s) and the SEAL server(s) along with their specific SEAL-UU reference points and the specific network interfaces of 3GPP network system used are described in the respective on-network functional model for each SEAL service.

-Editor's Note: It is FFS how the SEAL entities and the corresponding reference points specified in 3GPP TS 23.280 [3] are harmonized.

 Figure 6.2-2 illustrates the functional model for interconnection between SEAL servers.

 Figure 6.2-2: Interconnection between SEAL servers